sprout-laravel/docs/service-overrides.md

 This is where the service override comes in.
 Service overrides are similar to service providers, except they're specific to the lifecycle of Sprout, as well as that of a tenant.
-They are called when the current tenant changes, allowing them to set up for the new tenant, as well as clean up after the previous.
+They’re called when the current tenant changes, allowing them to set up for the new tenant, as well as clean up after the previous.
 They can also optionally be bootable, which means they have actions to perform once Laravel